The KLF films

 The KLF released three long form videos during their career - Waiting, The Rites of Mu, and The Stadium House Trilogy.
 They also worked on an ambitious road movie - The White Room - which was never released (although bootleg copies are in circulation).

-The soundtrack of The White Room was remodelled and reworked in 1991 to create the album The White Room, and the soundtracks to Waiting and The Rites of Mu were released on a 1997 CD (presumed to be a bootleg) called Waiting for the Rights of Mu.
+The soundtrack of The White Room was remodelled and reworked in 1991 to create the album The White Room, and the soundtracks to Waiting and The Rites of Mu were released on a 1997 Bootleg CD release called Waiting for the Rights of Mu.

 Some footage from The White Room was used in the 1989 music video for Kylie Said To Jason and the 1991 music videos for 3 a.m.
 Eternal and Justified & Ancient.
 The films The White Room and Waiting were produced by Bill Butt.